salineselin/salinesel.in/content/post/kyverno-patterns/index.md

 Truth be told most of the manifests you write are likely written and then rarely touched, so iteration slow and frequent enough to cause admission controller heartache is likely seldom.

-### Separate your kyverno installation from the underlying policies
+### Separate your Kyverno installation from the underlying policies

 Respect that the policies you install are separate from the application that enforces the policies.
 They have divergent lifecycles, but should be respected as harmonious companions